Last Updated on June 2, 2021. This post may contain affiliate links. Please see my Disclosure Policy for more details.

 Cake cutting is a serious business.
 If you aren’t prepared, it can be stressful and messy.
 Not to mention (no pressure), if you are the lucky person tasked with cutting a wedding cake, there are usually dozens of hungry guests waiting in front of the cake table as you frantically cut the cake.
-I’ve cut many wedding, special event and party cakes in my days, and I hope this guide and these recommendations help ease your stress in getting the right amount of servings out of each cake in the least messy way.
+I’ve cut many wedding, special event, and party cakes during my time at Amycakes Bakery, and I hope my free Printable Cake Cutting Guide below and the following recommendations can help ease your stress in getting the right amount of servings out of each cake in the least messy way.

 Event-Style Servings or Wedding-Size servings are approximately 4” tall by 2” by 1” slices.
 Some people call these “party slices.”
 This smaller slice is still a nice size serving after a meal or finger food.
 This is the serving size I always recommend for weddings.
 If only dessert is being served and larger servings are desired, I recommend cutting servings twice as large (Generous Servings), or 1 1/2 times as large (Standard Servings).

 Standard Servings are approximately 4″ tall by 3″ by 1 1/2″ slices.
-When ordering a party cake to feed a smaller group of less than 20 guests, I typically recommend standard size servings.
+When ordering a party cake to feed a smaller group of fewer than 30 guests, I typically recommend standard-size servings.
 (The more guests you have, the more likely it is that not everyone will want a generous slice of cake.
-So over 20 guests you are likely to be safe cutting Event-Style servings).
+With over 30 guests, you are likely to be safe cutting Event-Style servings).

 Generous Servings are approximately 4″ tall by 4″ by 2″ slices.
 These are traditional wedges cut out of 6″ or 8″ cakes.
 This is a good size slice but still a reasonable portion for one person.
 When we served cake by the slice at Amycakes Bakery, we would cut this generous size.
 This is the cake slice size I recommend for hungry guests, intimate gatherings, or if only dessert is being served (and larger servings are desired).